jrphub/Portfolio/README.md

-This is the code repo for my portfolio website.
+This is the code repository for my portfolio website.